opentable/uk-tech-blog/source/_posts/pragmatic-testing-with-graphql.md

 ## The Solution

 We knew GraphiQL (the web interface for testing GraphQL queries) was using introspection to give us intellisense.
 What a great idea: we could leverage introspection in a similar way to discover all the possible queries for a given endpoint.
-After doing so, we repeated our previous tests which was to: fire an HTTP request and ensure there were no errors.
+After doing so, we repeated our previous tests, which was to fire an HTTP request.

 So how would you generate queries with parameters?
 For example numDice is required for this query: